jarviscanada/jarvis_data_eng_BennyMugisha/README.md

 **Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BennyMugisha/tree/master/linux_sql)]: Programmed a Linux Cluster Monitoring Agent resource to collect system and hardware specifications.
 Developed Bash Scripts to automate the installation of required docker containers and SQL running processes.
 Configured the Crontab to automate the collection of the Linux system resource usage.
 Followed the Software Development Life Cycle for GitFlow to track and modify my development of the scripts.

 **RDBMS and SQL** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BennyMugisha/tree/master/sql)]: Integrated the database configuration for PostgreSQL to set up the initial exercise practice.
 Designed and tested a database using an ERD from an exercise about building data for club members, bookings, and facilities.
 Provided solutions to questions about database management and queries by following the PostgreSQL documentation.

+**Grep App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BennyMugisha/tree/master/core_java/grep)]: Initialized the core application settings and followed the instructions to use the required tech stack.
+Utilized Java and an IDE to solve the user story by setting up Maven and developing the Regex application.
+Optimized the application by using Lambda and Stream APIs to support large files, and published the app using Docker for users.

 ## Highlighted Projects